kriszyp/xstyle/README.md

 <h1>Creating Extension Modules</h1>
-XStyle is a plugin-based and you are encouraged to create your own CSS extension modules/plugins.
+Xstyle is a plugin-based and you are encouraged to create your own CSS extension modules/plugins.
 An extension module that handles extension properties should return an object with an onProperty function that will be called each time the extension property is encountered.
 The onProperty function has the signature: